 Dedicated to music education, Tyler has taught private lessons in piano, composition, and music theory for the past six years.
 From 2011 to 2014, he also worked as a graduate instructor at the University of Colorado at Boulder, teaching the class composition course for non-music and performance majors.

 Tyler has a Doctor of Musical Arts degree from the University of Colorado at Boulder, a Master of Music degree from Manhattan School of Music, and a Bachelor of Music degree from University of Montana.
-His teachers include David Maslanka, Carter Pann, Daniel Kellogg, Kevin Beavers, Susan Botti, J. Mark Stambaugh, and Charles Nichols.
-He is currently based in the Bay Area, where he works as a composer, pianist, and music teacher to over 40 students.
+His teachers include the late David Maslanka, Carter Pann, Daniel Kellogg, Kevin Beavers, Susan Botti, J. Mark Stambaugh, and Charles Nichols.
+He is currently based in the Bay Area, where he works as a composer, pianist, and private music instructor teaching over 40 students per week.